CadeLaRen/installer/README.md

 FROM svendowideit/installer
 MAINTAINER You <You@your.org>

-ADD install.sh /install.install.sh
+ADD install /install/install
 ```

-And then write an `install.sh` that runs whatever you need to run on the host you're installing on.
+And then write an `/install/install` script or executable that runs whatever you need to run on the host you're installing on.

 ```
 #!/bin/sh